KostasStefanidis/Semantic-Segmentation/README.md

 # **Semantic Segmentation on the Cityscapes Dataset**

+For a detailed overview of the dataset visit the [Cityscapes website](https://www.cityscapes-dataset.com/) and the [Cityscapes Github repository](https://github.com/mcordts/cityscapesScripts)

+This repository focuses solely on the **Pixel-Level Semantic Labeling Task** of the cityscapes dataset.

 ## Dataset Utilities
 ### 1. File parsing and decoding
 Parse files which are under the following directory sctructure